About food poisoning

 Food poisoning is a type of gastroenteritis.

-Food poisoning happens when germs grow in foods like meat, chicken, seafood, eggs or cream that has gone off.
+Food poisoning happens when we eat foods like red meat, chicken, seafood, eggs or cream that have germs in them.
 The germs grow because the food is undercooked, poorly reheated or not refrigerated properly.
 Germs can also grow when the food is prepared with dirty hands or dirty equipment.

 Symptoms of food poisoning